 The board’s main responsibilities are (1) to stay in relationship with UUFR membership, (2) to help the congregation realize its mission by creating long-term goals for the congregation and a strategy to achieve those goals, (3) to create policies to ensure the well-being of the congregation, and (4) to monitor and evaluate the lead minister and staff as they carry out the strategy and follow the policies the board has created.

 The board is assisted in its work by several committees.
-These include the Nominating Committee, the Financial Advisory Committee, the Committee on Ministry, the Diversity, Equity, Inclusion, and Belonging Committee, the Memorial Committee, and the Healthy Congregation Committee.
+These include the Nominating Committee, the Financial Advisory Committee, the Committee on Ministry, the Anti-institutional Racism Committee, the Memorial Committee, and the Healthy Congregation Committee.

 The Foundation, which has its own board, oversees the congregation’s endowment.

 While the board creates goals and strategies, it delegates the authority and responsibility for realizing those goals and strategies to the staff, which is led by the lead minister and assisted by ministry teams and operation teams, which are made up mostly of volunteers.